berkaydemirtas/DP-chocolate/README.md

-# Cmpe 250 Assignment 5

-* **Deadline:** 22.12.2019 Sunday @23:00, very strict.
-* For your questions on the project, please contact with your student teaching assistant Ahmet Gedemenli via [afgedemenli@gmail.com](mailto:afgedemenli@gmail.com).

 ## Description

 Since Ayşe likes chocolate very much, she wants to buy and stock up as many chocolates as possible.
 However, her mother does not allow her to buy more than *M* chocolates per day.
 As a little girl, she does not have a big budget, so she wants to buy chocolates as cheap as possible.
 Unfortunately, chocolate is not something easily reachable where she lives.
 Because of the famine and black market of chocolates, prices are increasing significantly each day.
 Ayşe wants to know the minimum possible price she needs to pay to buy K chocolates without breaking her mother’s rule.